 In April 2013 the following changes were introduced:

-In April 2018 the government will introduce Social Sector Rent Changes
+In April 2018, the government introduced Social Sector Rent Changes.

 A limit will be put on the total amount of benefit that most people aged 16 to 64 can get.
 This is called a "benefit cap".

 If you're affected, your Housing Benefit will go down to make sure that the total amount of benefit you get isn't more than the cap level.
 The cap will be set at £384.62 per week for couples and lone parents, and £257.69 per week for single adults.